AwodwaPicane/NovaHome-Financial-Performance-Analysis/README.md

 Salary costs increased by approximately R4.51 million between 2022 and 2026 and accounted for approximately 39% of the total increase in operating expenses.

 Marketing, logistics and rent were also significant contributors, indicating that cost pressure was broader than a single expense category.
+## Recommendations

+Based on the analysis, the following areas should be considered by management:

+### 1. Review Operating Cost Growth

+Operating expenses grew faster than revenue over the period, contributing to the decline in EBITDA margin.
+Management should review the operating cost base and identify opportunities to improve cost efficiency without negatively affecting business growth.

+### 2. Investigate Salary & Wage Growth

+As Salaries & Wages accounted for approximately 39% of the total increase in operating expenses, management should investigate the drivers of payroll growth, including headcount, salary increases and workforce requirements.

+The objective should not simply be to reduce staff costs, but to determine whether the growth in payroll is generating sufficient operational and financial value.

+### 3. Continue Developing the Online Channel

+Online revenue grew by approximately 194% and increased its contribution to total revenue from 28% to 42%.

+Management should continue supporting the online channel while monitoring its profitability, fulfilment costs and logistics requirements to ensure that revenue growth also contributes positively to margins.

+### 4. Focus on Profitable Growth

+Revenue growth alone should not be the primary measure of performance.
+Management should monitor EBITDA margin and operating expenses alongside revenue growth to ensure that future expansion translates into stronger profitability.